 From an industry standpoint, balancing corporate interest with operator limitations are a big challenge.
 While the program co-ordinator expects the highest quality at the lowest price, the operator is restricted by the budgets to go beyond the basic commitments.

-In this challenging environment, a travel technology solution is the only way to bring down cost through operational efficiency and raise the experience of the traveller.
+In this challenging environment, a travel technology solution is the only way to bring down cost through operational efficiency and also raise the experience of all stakeholders involved.

 Available MICE technologies vary in their use cases and feature list.
 While most focus on conferences and exhibitions, incentive travel (which covers roughly 65% of all global movement), gets scant attention.